PowerShell/PowerShell-RFC/1-Draft/RFC0000-Experimental-Feature-User-Experience.md

 it would make sense to remove the `-ListAvailable` switch and simply display all experimental features.
 The current output already has a column indicating if the experimental feature is enabled allowing for easy filtering.

-### User scope powershell.config.json
+### System and User scope powershell.config.json

-Enabling experimental features require creating or updating a `powershell.config.json` file in `$PSHOME` which is read at startup.
+Enabling experimental features automatically requires creating or updating a `powershell.config.json` file in `$PSHOME` which is read at startup which affects all users or from `$HOME\Documents\PowerShell\powershell.config.json` on Windows and from `$HOME/.config/powershell/powershell.config.json` on Linux and macOS per user.
-In general, we should allow use of PowerShell Core without the need to be root or elevated.

-The change proposed is to support automatic loading of `powershell.config.json` from `$HOME\Documents\PowerShell\powershell.config.json` on Windows and from `$HOME/.config/powershell/powershell.config.json` on Linux and macOS.

-If an admin has provided a `powershell.config.json` file in `$PSHOME` and the user has one in their scope, then on `pwsh` startup, it will read the one in `$PSHOME` and clobber the properties that exist from the user configuration.

-Since this is configuration and not policy, the user configuration overrides the system configuration default settings.
-The user can always prevent inheriting configuration from the system by explicitly starting `pwsh` with the `-SettingsFile` parameter which will only read configuration from that specified file.
+This is existing behavior and will not be changed as part of this RFC.

 ### Enable and Disable cmdlets